Lab - Debugging I

 There are light and heavyweight methods for debugging in C++:

 We prefer lightweight debugging methods when applicable.
-They can be quite a bit faster than using a debugger and require no special, external tools to implement.
-Debugging using a debugger also has use cases where it's ineffective - for example, errors that occur after many iterations of a loop or deep recursive calls.
+It is normally faster than using a debugger and requires no special, external tools (sometimes there is no debugger application).
+Using a debugger also has its use cases and can be very effective - for example, errors that occur after many iterations of a loop or deep recursive calls.

 Debugging Techniques